-(a) This rule applies especially to the Ordo Missae.
+a) This rule applies especially to the "Ordo Missae."
 The formulas which it contains, in the official translations, may never be altered, not even when Mass is sung.
-However, some parts of the rite such as the
+However, some parts of the rite such as the penitential rite, the eucharistic prayer, the acclamations of people, the final blessing, can be chosen from various alternative formulas, as indicated for each rite.

-(b) The entrance and communion songs can be selected from the collections approved by the Bishops' Conferences.
-In choosing the songs for Mass, the Conferences should consider not only their suitability to the time and circumstances of the celebration, but also the needs of the faithful who will sing them.
+b) The entrance and communion songs can be selected from the collections approved by the bishops' conferences.
+In choosing the songs for Mass, the conferences should consider not only their suitability to the time and circumstances of the celebration, but also the needs of the faithful who will sing them.

-(c) All means must be used to promote singing by the people.
+c) All means must be used to promote singing by the people.
 New forms should be used, which are adapted to the different mentalities and to modern tastes.
-The Bishops' Conferences should indicate selections of songs to be used in Masses for special groups, e.g., young people or children; the words, melody and rhythm of these songs, and the instruments used for accompaniment, should correspond to the sacred character of the celebration and the place of worship.
+The bishops' conferences should indicate selections of songs to be used in Masses for special groups, e.g. young people or children; the words, melody and rhythm of these songs, and the instruments used for accompaniment, should correspond to the sacred character of the celebration and the place of worship.

-The Church does not exclude any kind of sacred music from the liturgy.13 However, not every type of music, song or instrument is equally capable of stimulating prayer or expressing the mystery of Christ.
-Music in the celebration must serve the worship of God, and thus must have qualities of holiness and good form,14 be suited to the liturgical action and the nature of each of its parts, not impede the active participation of the whole assembly,15 but must direct the attention of mind and heart to the mystery which is celebrated.
+The Church does not exclude any kind of sacred music from the liturgy.
+13 However, not every type of music, song or instrument is equally capable of stimulating prayer or expressing the mystery of Christ.
+Music in the celebration must serve the worship of God, and thus must have qualities of holiness and good form, 14 be suited to the liturgical action and the nature of each of its parts, not impede the active participation of the whole assembly, 15 but must direct the attention of mind and heart to the mystery which is celebrated.

-It is the duty of the Bishops' Conferences to lay down guidelines for liturgical music, or, in the absence of general norms, the local Bishops may make these for their dioceses.16 Attention should be given to the choice of musical instruments: these should be few in number, suited to the place and the community, should favor prayer and not be too loud.
+It is the duty of the bishops' conferences to lay down guidelines for liturgical music, or, in the absence of general norms, the local bishops may make these for their diocese.
+Attention should be given to the choice of musical instruments: these should be few in number, suited to the place and the community, should favor prayer and not be too loud.